TheDeepDaemon/genetic-distance-projection/README.md

 # genetic-distance-projection
 A visualization method for evolutionary algorithms.

+**FYI: This repo is regularly updated, so this README file is currently outdated.
+I am leaving this note just in case someone looks at this code before I get around to updating it.**

 ### Project Hierarchy
 The project is made up of two main parts:
 - The `gdp` folder, which contains the `GenomeData` class, and the `GenomeVisualizer` class.